th2-net/th2-docs/content/versions/1-5-4/getting-started/meet-th2/step-3.md

 #### Prometheus

-Prometheus is an open-source systems monitoring and alerting toolkit.
+Prometheus is an open source systems monitoring and alerting toolkit.
 It will be used by Grafana as a data source.
 It also contains **Custom Resource Definitions** (CRD) required by the th2 infra.